 Unauthorised building work takes many forms and can range from very minor technical breaches, which cause little or no environmental harm, to blatant environmental law breaches for projects that would never receive development approval.

 Certain types of development which may be permissible without Council approval.
-Home owners should seek independent planning advice to determine is development consent is required, prior to undertaking any works to their property.
+Homeowners should seek independent planning advice to determine if development consent is required, prior to undertaking any works to their property.